What you’ll learn

 I was one of the first physicians in the US to freeze eggs, starting in 1999.
 Initially, this was offered under an experimental protocol to cancer patients who were going to receive chemotherapy.
 Soon after, this became an option for transmen before having their uterus and ovaries removed or before starting testosterone.
 In the early years, most of the patients were in their 20’s and 30’s.
 However, as patients are starting treatment at younger ages, I have been seeing more adolescents who want to freeze their eggs.

-Transwomen who have (frozen) sperm have done insemination/IVF with a female partner or used an egg donor with a gestational carrier.
+Transwomen who have frozen sperm before treatment have done insemination/IVF with a female partner or used an egg donor with a gestational carrier.
 Research shows the most successful option for fertility preservation for transgender women is cryopreservation of sperm prior to initiation of hormone therapy.
+However, some transwomen may still produce sperm after starting estrogen.

 Fertility preservation options for transgender persons:

-- For bodies with a uterus: Egg freezing fertility preservation is an option.
-All current data suggests this process is possible whether you’ve taken testosterone or not.
-However you will have to stop your hormone regimen to go through this process.
+• For bodies with ovaries: Egg freezing for fertility preservation is an option.
+This process is possible whether they have taken testosterone or not.
+However, they will have to stop their hormone regimen to go through this process.

-- For bodies that make sperm: If your sperm quality is good you can have the option to freeze and store your sperm.
-You may be able to use the sample in the future, either thought IUI and IVF.
-Research shows the most successful option for fertility preservation for transgender women is cryopreservation of sperm prior to initiation of hormone therapy.
+• For bodies that make sperm: If their sperm quality is adequate, they can have the option to freeze and store sperm.
+Specimens may be used in the future with either thought IUI and IVF.
+The most successful option for fertility preservation for transgender women is cryopreservation of sperm prior to initiation of hormone therapy.

 How to conceive as a transman or transwoman:

-- For bodies that make sperm: Transgender women with a female partner may choose to utilize cryopreserved sperm for insemination.
-For transgender women who do not have female partner you can potentially utilize a gestational carrier, a surrogate who carries an embryo created through the process of IVF.
+• For bodies that make sperm: Transgender women with a female partner may choose to utilize cryopreserved sperm for insemination.
+For transgender women who do not have female partner, they can utilize a gestational carrier with embryos created with their sperm

 With the increasing use of hormone therapy and gender confirmation surgery, it is becoming even more important to provide education to physicians on healthcare concerns for transgender patients.
-Hoping to improve counseling and reduce barriers for patients, I have been teaching a class for medical students about fertility options for their LGBTQ patients.
+Hoping to improve counseling and reduce barriers for patients, I have taught classes for medical students about fertility options for their LGBTQ patients.
 It is important that patients get all of the information that they need as early as possible so they can fulfill their reproductive goals.
-Since I started doing this 20 years ago, it is encouraging to see that more insurers are covering gender-affirming treatment and more clinics are offering this care.
+Since I started doing this over 20 years ago, it is encouraging to see that more insurers have covered gender-affirming treatment and more clinics are aware of fertility preservation options.

 Learn More: A discussion of Trans issues, how to understand and advocate for Trans equality, and embrace gender identity, in all its forms.
 Hosted by renowned Trans educator, Trystan Reese.